 The General’s Study building is one of the gems of Crawfordsville and has seen visitors from around the globe for more than 100 years.
 The Study is filled with the General’s original artifacts and personal memorabilia, most of which have been in the Museum’s collection since Wallace’s death in 1905.

 Revenues from the gate sales at this year’s TASTE will go to fund the Museum’s extensive programming and annual exhibit.
-This year the museum’s annual exhibit focuses on Ben-Hur as Lew Wallace knew it, encompassing the novel, a Broadway play that ran for 21 years, and associated products.
-Museum programming this year includes the popular Lew Wallace Festival of Words, the Hoosier Authors Book Club, an adult lecture series, and a summer youth camp.
+This year the museum’s annual exhibit focuses on Ben-Hur on the big screen, encompassing the silent films in 1907 and 1925, the Oscar-winning 1959 film, the 2016 film, other adaptations, and associated products.
+Museum programming this year includes the popular Adult Lecture Series, the Hoosier Authors Book Club, and a summer architecture camp for youth.

 Last year, the museum provided educational programs for 635 adults and children on-site and 668 off-site, in addition to our regular, daily tours.
 Your admission ticket directly helps the museum provide these programs and create new and innovative programming in the future.

 Tickets for the TASTE can be purchased at the gate for $7 for adults ($5 presale) and $3 for students.
 Children 6 and under are free.